kevaleb/marthamadeit/_products/cocoon-cardigan.md

     choices:
       - choice: 'Yes'
       - choice: 'No'
-  - option_title: Would you like the Solid Color Block Top?
+  - option_title: Would you like the Solid Color Bands?
-    option_description: If you select no your dress will be all main fabric
+    option_description: If you select no your top will be all main fabric
     choices:
       - choice: 'Yes'
       - choice: 'No'